maidsafe/sn_browser/README.md

 `yarn log-osx` will tail the file.
 Similar commands (as yet untested) exist for linux/windows.

+`electron-log`is used under the hood, and ouputs logs to:

+- on Linux: ~/.config/safe-browser/logs/{process type}.log
+- on macOS: ~/Library/Logs/Safe Browser/{process type}.log
+- on Windows: %USERPROFILE%\AppData\Roaming\Safe Browser\logs\{process type}.log

 ## Contributing

 As an open source project we're excited to accept contributions to the code from outside of MaidSafe, and are striving to make that as easy and clean as possible.